jundalisay/spblist/content/en/research/sarkar/farming/section-1/fruits.md

 Darjeeling tea has the most flavour but the least taste.

 The tea from Ghana is less tasty than Indian tea, but is more popular in the world market.

-The main reason for this is that some Indian businessmen adulterate the tea with tannin.
+This is because some Indian businessmen adulterate Indian tea with tannin.
 Consequently, it has lost its popularity.

 In French tea is called “te.”

 Once upon a time, a shepherd in an Arab country observed some thieves frequently going to a certain place at a fixed time.
-On their return, he noticed that the thieves always looked sleepy.
-The next time they came he decided to follow them.
+On their return, he noticed that they always looked sleepy.

+So the next time they came, he decided to follow them.

 Undetected, he watched them eat the leaves of a particular plant.
 Later he also ate the leaves, but they did not taste very good.

 So he took some of the leaves, fried and boiled them, after which they became tasty.
 This is how coffee developed.

 Black coffee is coffee which has been fried a lot.

 This type of coffee is intoxicating and injurious to health.

 If you take it you will feel sleepy, but you will not be able to sleep.

-Sometimes students take black coffee during their examinations to enable them to study better. **But because the coffee makes them feel sleepy, they cannot assimilate what they have read.**
+Sometimes students take black coffee during their examinations to enable them to study better.

+**But because the coffee makes them feel sleepy, they cannot assimilate what they have read.**

 Cocoa is less intoxicating than coffee and tea, but if it is taken daily it will become addictive.